 In addition to tech tools adjustment, home workspace requires a little more – creating a suitable and comfortable environment exclusively for work.
 If, like the majority of people, you lack a dedicated office in your apartment or house, choose for yourself a room or a part of it to separate where you rest and where you toil.

 With the right organization of your dedicated work area, it becomes easier to unlock the benefits of working remotely.
-In last year’s FlexJobs survey, 32% of respondents report the same productivity when working from home.
-At the same time, 65% said they are more productive in a home office.
+According to the FlexJobs survey, 33% of respondents report the same productivity when working from home.
+At the same time, 55% said they are more productive in a home office.
 To similarly feel all the advantages of the new working place, take care of:

 - Stable and high-quality internet connection